openaps/docs/docs/docs/walkthrough/phase-4/data-commons-data-donation.md

 ![screenshot from the OpenAPS Data Commons on Open Humans](https://github.com/openaps/docs/blob/danamlewis-patch-1/docs/docs/walkthrough/phase-4/OpenAPS_Data_Commons.png)

+(Tip: you may want to right click and open any links from this page in new windows.)

 ## How to upload your data to the OpenAPS Data Commons